wp-plugins/wp-spreadplugin/readme.txt

 * Cache
 * Choose or direct link to the product category
 * Sorting and filtering
-* Ajax driven shop (Add products to the basket without reloading the whole content)
+* Adding the products to the basket without reloading the page

 See it in action:
 http://www.pr3ss-play.de/shop/ (in german)